autowarefoundation/autoware.universe/planning/static_path_smoother/README.md

 ![drivable_area](./media/drivable_area.png)

 - **Path from behavior**
-  - The input path of path_smoother.
+  - The input path of static_path_smoother.
 Whether this path is continuous and the curvature is not so high can be checked.
   - `Path` or `PathFootprint` rviz plugin.

 ![behavior_path](./media/behavior_path.png)